dinosaure/blogger/articles/mirageos_retreat.md

 clearly not what I consider to be a good solution.

-I advised him to look at the MirageOS "virtio" target and try to integrate that into [promox][promox].
+I advised him to look at the MirageOS "virtio" target and try to integrate that into [proxmox][proxmox].
 As it stands, it seems to me that he has managed to do this, which confirms what we thought was technically possible (although [Kate][kit-ty-kate] did come back with [a bug][halt-bug] about it!).
 But from what I understand, a "turnkey" solution would be perfect given the lack of